Starwarsfan2099/PyWinDbg/README.md

 ### Other Files
 `build_pywindbg.bat`: Script to build an executable using pyinstaller.

+`build_pywindbg_xp.bat`: Script to build an executable using pyinstaller that supports Windows XP.

 `build_buffer_overflow.bat`: Script to build an executable for `bufferOverflow.py` using pyinstaller.

 `build_dll.bat`: Script to build the `helloDLL.dll` included for injection.
 It must be ran from the Visual Studio Developer Command Prompt.